 Travel is a lot easier than many people think—you just have to have the right tools in front of you to get the ball rolling and stay rolling.
 John Muir is famous for advocating his friends and followers to get out into nature and connect more with who they were, and we think the statement rings true, if not more so, today.
-Being in nature allows you to see life from a different perspective and adventure calls on the daily at Yosemite.
+Being in nature allows you to see life from a different perspective and adventure calls daily at Yosemite.

 There really is something new and special to discover within each of the four seasons, so be sure to plan a visit to experience each one!

 Resources that are helpful when looking for places to stay near Yosemite: